 Addressing the trajectory of his work in a 2010 interview with poetry blogger Christopher Nelson, Joron explained, "A fascination with sound, with syntax, and other properties of language defeated my earliest ambition, which was to become a science-fiction writer.
 I realized I was more interested in language as a speculative substance, and not as a platform for building plot and character."
 In a 2009 review of The Sound Mirror (2008) for Bookforum, critic Noah Eli Gordon observes that Joron has "managed to create poetry attuned to materialist critiques of language without abandoning any of the art’s mystery and metaphysical inquiry."
 Influenced by poet Gustaf Sobin and surrealist mystic Philip Lamantia, Joron composes experimental poems in a mode he calls "speculative lyric," steeped in science-fiction and surrealism and engaging the physical and sonic matter of language.

-Joron works as a freelance bibliographer and indexer, and plays the theremin as a member of the musical improvisational trio Free Rein.
+Joron is an assistant professor of creative writing at San Francisco State University and plays the theremin in the musical improvisational trio Free Rein.
 He lives in Berkeley.